Baháʼí Faith: Social principles

 When ʻAbdu'l-Bahá first traveled to Europe and America in 1911–1912, he gave public talks that articulated the basic principles of the Baháʼí Faith.
-These included preaching on the equality of men and women, race unity, the need for world peace, and other progressive ideas for the early 20th century.
-Published summaries of the Baháʼí teachings often include a list of these principles, and lists vary on wording and what is included.
+These included preaching on the equality of men and women, race unity, the need for world peace, and other ideas considered progressive in the early 20th century.
+Published summaries of the Baháʼí teachings often include a list of these principles, and lists vary in wording and what is included.

-The concept of the unity of mankind, seen by Baháʼís as an ancient truth, is the starting point for many of the ideas.
+The concept of the unity of humankind, seen by Baháʼís as an ancient truth, is the starting point for many of the ideas.
 The equality of races and the elimination of extremes of wealth and poverty, for example, are implications of that unity.
 Another outgrowth of the concept is the need for a united world federation, and some practical recommendations to encourage its realization involve the establishment of a universal language, a standard economy and system of measurement, universal compulsory education, and an international court of arbitration to settle disputes between nations.
-Nationalism, according to this viewpoint, should be abandoned in favor of allegiance to the whole of mankind.
+Nationalism, according to this viewpoint, should be abandoned in favor of allegiance to the whole of humankind.
 With regard to the pursuit of world peace, Baháʼu'lláh prescribed a world-embracing collective security arrangement.

 Other Baháʼí social principles revolve around spiritual unity.
 Religion is viewed as progressive from age to age, but to recognize a newer revelation one has to abandon tradition and independently investigate.
 Baháʼís are taught to view religion as a source of unity, and religious prejudice as destructive.
 Science is also viewed in harmony with true religion.
 Though Baháʼu'lláh and ʻAbdu'l-Bahá called for a united world that is free of war, they also anticipate that over the long term, the establishment of a lasting peace (The Most Great Peace) and the purging of the "overwhelming Corruptions" requires that the people of the world unite under a universal faith with spiritual virtues and ethics to complement material civilization.

 Shoghi Effendi, the head of the religion from 1921 to 1957, wrote the following summary of what he considered to be the distinguishing principles of Baháʼu'lláh's teachings, which, he said, together with the laws and ordinances of the Kitáb-i-Aqdas constitute the bedrock of the Baháʼí Faith:

 Covenant

 Baháʼís highly value unity, and Baháʼu'lláh clearly established rules for holding the community together and resolving disagreements.
-Within this framework no individual follower may propose 'inspired' or 'authoritative' interpretations of scripture, and individuals agree to support the line of authority established in Baháʼí scriptures.
-This practice has left the Baháʼí community unified and avoided any serious fracturing.
-The Universal House of Justice is the final authority to resolve any disagreements among Baháʼís, and the dozen or so attempts at schism have all either become extinct or remained extremely small, numbering a few hundred collectively.
+Within this framework, no individual follower may propose 'inspired' or 'authoritative' interpretations of scripture, and individuals agree to support the line of authority established in Baháʼí scriptures.
+This practice has left the Baháʼí community unified and free of any serious fracturing.
+The Universal House of Justice is the final authority to resolve any disagreements among Baháʼís, and the few attempts at schism have all either become extinct or remained extremely small, numbering a few hundred adherents collectively.
 The followers of such divisions are regarded as Covenant-breakers and shunned.